pfsense/docs/source/monitoring/firewall-logs.rst

 The firewall log summary view produces pie charts which summarize the log data.
-Each item is listed with a chart and a table containing the top five entries in the chart, and “other”.
+Each item is listed with a chart and a table containing the top five entries in the chart, and "other".

 Summarized data includes actions, interfaces, protocols, source IPs, destination IPs, source ports, and destination ports.